Do management students think IT facilities support learning?

 Where should system improvements and staff training focus?

-Upgrading infrastructure matters, but so does staff capability.
-Training that helps teaching teams integrate digital tools into assessment briefs, seminars and feedback workflows improves consistency and accessibility.
-Regular, short refreshers aligned with platform updates maintain confidence and reduce ad‑hoc workarounds during delivery.
+Upgrading infrastructure matters, but staff capability matters too.
+Training that helps teaching teams use digital tools in assessment briefs, seminars and feedback workflows improves consistency and accessibility.
+Regular short refreshers aligned with platform updates reduce ad-hoc workarounds during delivery.
+The result is a more dependable digital experience across modules, not isolated pockets of good practice.

 What should universities prioritise next?

-Stabilise core services, remove access friction for specialist software, plan capacity for peaks, and design for inclusion with assistive tech compatibility, adjustable workstations, quiet zones and robust laptop‑loan schemes.
-These moves align with how management students study and with the broader pattern of commentary about IT across the sector.
+Universities should stabilise core services, remove access friction for specialist software, and plan capacity for predictable peaks.
+They should also design for inclusion with assistive tech compatibility, adjustable workstations, quiet zones and robust laptop-loan schemes.
+These priorities match how management students study and address the recurring weak points in sector commentary.
+When the basics hold under pressure, the wider learning experience feels more credible and more supportive.

 How Student Voice Analytics helps you

-Student Voice Analytics turns open‑text survey comments into prioritised actions for IT and programme leaders.
-It tracks topic volume and sentiment over time, with drill‑downs from institution to school and programme.
-You get like‑for‑like comparisons by subject code and demographics, segmentation by cohort and site, and concise, anonymised summaries with export‑ready visuals to brief IT services, estates and academic teams quickly.
+Student Voice Analytics turns open-text survey comments into prioritised actions for IT and programme leaders.
+It tracks topic volume and sentiment over time, with drill-downs from institution to school and programme, so teams can see whether problems are isolated or systemic.
+You get like-for-like comparisons by subject code and demographics, plus concise, anonymised summaries with export-ready visuals for IT services, estates and academic teams.
+Explore Student Voice Analytics to pinpoint where IT friction is hurting the student experience, or read the buyer's guide to compare approaches.

 Request a walkthrough